bwaldvogel/log4j-systemd-journal-appender/README.md

 See the [`1.x` branch][1.x-branch] of this project.

 ### Runtime dependencies ###

+- Java 7 or later
 - Linux with systemd-journal
 - Log4j 2.x

+**Note:**

+JNA requires execute permissions in `${java.io.tmpdir}` (which defaults to `/tmp`).
+For example, if the folder is mounted with "`noexec`" for security reasons, you need to define a different temporary directory for JNA:

+    -Djna.tmpdir=/tmp-folder/with/exec/permissions

 ## Configuration